cutlasses/GloopResources/README.md

 ### Testing

-If you've built a DIY Gloop and want to test your Gloop you can flash the test firmware which allows you to test the screen and all of the buttons/switches/pots/encoders and sockets. https://github.com/cutlasses/GloopResources/blob/main/firmware/Other/GloopTest.bin
+If you've built a DIY Gloop and want to test your Gloop the firmware should be installed by default, if not you can flash the test firmware found here https://github.com/cutlasses/GloopResources/blob/main/firmware/Other/GloopTest.bin

-When you start the test firmware you will be presented with a screen that looks like this:
+The firmware tests all of the components are working correctly.
+First it will run a screen test, then you will you will be presented with a screen that looks like this:

 <img src="https://github.com/cutlasses/GloopResources/blob/main/images/GloopTest.png" alt="Picture of Gloop Test firmware">